 All races recover HP slowly over time, with their vitality, thirst, and hunger all influencing this rate.
 Humans are able to use their First Aid skill to recover HP while out of combat, while dragons can lick their wounds using nuggets, and raknar can use their silk to bandage themselves.

 Though they won’t make it in before Early Access release, we have plans to also include wounds, diseases, treatable poisons, and similar maladies as well as healing-based counters.

 Humans are the only playable race that can craft at this time.
 To craft, players must use skills to harvest resources from their environment, refine them into useable materials, then craft them into items to equip, consume, or create other items.

 Every item in the game will be craft-able by the players themselves.
 This includes, tools, weapons, armor, clothing, equipment, and consumables.

-Players will be able to harvest wood, various plant parts, stone, ore, fish, and skins, meat and other bits from animals.
+Players will be able to harvest wood, various plant parts, stone, ore, and skins, meat, and other bits from animals.

-There will be at least one basic house design with a number of modules, and a palisade to place for protection for ToA: Exile launch.
-Additional structures will be introduced in post-launch iterations.
+There are two house designs with a number of layouts to choose from, and a palisade to place for protection for ToA: Exile Early Access.
+Additional structures will be introduced in future iterations.
 Structures are a human-only feature.